 [Active]: Shinbi summons a pack of Spirit Wolves to attack the closest target with the highest number of Wolf Stacks, sending one wolf for every stack.
 Each wolf deals Ability Damage.

-No stacks are applied by Shinbi’s abilities while the Ultimate is on cooldown.
+Stacks are applied even while the Ultimate is on cooldown.

 Shinbi can move while executing the ultimate.

 Shinbi's Deck Considerations